What do marriage, appendectomies, and preparing for the Medical College Admissions Test (MCAT) have in common?

 Here’s the scenario: you’re well into your MCAT practice, and you’re particularly confident in, for example, your amino acids and basic carbohydrate structure.
 You’ve practiced many questions and moved on to the next topics.

-Now, weeks later, you’re attempting an MCAT question of the day or a practice test and, would you believe it, you’re getting questions about those topics wrong!
+Now, weeks later, you’re attempting an MCAT question of the day or a practice test, and would you believe it, you’re getting questions about those topics wrong!
 You’re supposed to know this stuff!
 What’s going wrong?

 First of all: Don’t panic.